calebschoepp/caleb-www/content/blog/adding_a_list_data_type_to_lox.md

 Congratulations!
 We've finished a complete implementation of a performant list type.
 This is no small feat.
 Lists will certainly make programming in Lox much nicer.
 I hope that working through this encourages you to go and hack on programming languages too.
 Thanks for reading!

-# Challenges

 If you are looking for more things to explore beyond what we've gone over in this post then you’re in luck.
-Following in the footsteps of the book Crafting Interpreters, I've included some challenges below.
+Following in the footsteps of the book Crafting Interpreters I've included some challenges below.

+{{% callout %}}
+## Challenges

 1. More fully-featured languages often present a wider variety of ways to access items in a list.
 This includes negative indexing and slicing.
 Negative indexing is quite simple; an index of `-1` accesses the last item, `-2` the second last, and so forth.
 Slicing allows a user to easily extract and operate on portions of a list.
 In Python, something like `myList[2:8:2]` would take every second item of the list starting at index `2` and going to index `8` exclusive.
 Try supporting negative indexing in `OP_INDEX_SUBSCR`.
 Then try adding a native function with the signature `Value slice(start, stop, step)`.